Aviral1611/CRUD_APP/README.md

 # Project Name

 ## Overview
 This project is a web application built using Django that allows users to manage customer records.
 Users can register, log in, create, update, view, and delete customer records.
-The application is designed to be simple and user-friendly, providing essential functionalities for managing customer data.
+The application is designed to be simple and user-friendly, providing essential functionalities for managing customer data with cool icons.

 ## Features
 - **User registration and authentication**